amper5and/node-google-voice/readme.md

 The key of each event in the schedule object is the ISO String representation of the Date of the event.
 So, for the example events below, set to take place on 12/25/2011 at 8:00 AM, the schedule Object will contain an object with the name '2011-12-25T13:00:00.000Z':

 voiceClient.schedule['2011-12-25T13:00:00.000Z'] will contain at least the following properties:

 * type (String): will be either 'call' or 'sms' indicating the event type
 * timer (timeoutId): the timer object (http://nodejs.org/docs/v0.4.7/api/timers.html) created by setTimeout()

 The other properties of voiceClient.schedule[ISOdateString] will be event-specific items such as outgoingNumber, forwardingNumber, text, etc...

 Events are scheduled with voiceClient.scheduler(type,date,...,eventCallback,scheduleCallback) where

 * type (String) is either 'sms' or 'call'
 * date (Array or Date) is the time of the event.
-Events can be scheduled using an array of the form [YEAR,MONTH,DAY,HOUR,MINUTE] (24-hour format) or with a Date object.
+Events can be scheduled using an array of the form [YEAR,MONTH,DAY,HOUR (24-hr format),MINUTE] or with a Date object.
 * ... represents the normal variables associated with the event (such as outgoingNumber, textMessage, etc...see above)
 * eventCallback (Function) is of the form function(body,response), where body and response are the same Objects as described earlier in the INTRO.
   This callback is called AT THE TIME OF THE EVENT.